Arthur Hill High School

-Arthur Hill High School is a public high school in Saginaw, Michigan, United States.
-It serves students in grades 9-12 as one of three high schools in the Saginaw Public School District.
+Arthur Hill High School was a public high school in Saginaw, Michigan, United States.
+It served students in grades 9–12 as one of three high schools in the Saginaw Public School District.

 History

-The school was named after a successful lumbering and shipping owner, Arthur Hill.
+The school was founded in the early 1900s (more information needed) and named after a successful lumbering and shipping owner, local mayor Arthur Hill.
 He was president of the school board for five years as well as the mayor of Saginaw three times.
-AHHS has been serving the Saginaw school district for over 118 years as of 2022.
+AHHS served the Saginaw school district for well over 100 years.

+In 2024, Arthur Hill students were moved to the newly built Saginaw United High School as part of the school district's consolidation plan.
+The former Arthur Hill building is currently in use as the campus for Saginaw Arts and Sciences Academy.

 Academics

-Arthur Hill High School has been accredited by the North Central Association of Colleges and Schools (NCA) since 1904.
+Arthur Hill High School was accredited by the North Central Association of Colleges and Schools (NCA) from 1904.

 Demographics

 The demographic breakdown of the 700 students enrolled for 2017-18 was: